open-telemetry/opentelemetry.io/content/en/docs/languages/erlang/getting-started.md

   OpenTelemetry Collector and/or to self-hosted or commercial services.
 - `opentelemetry_phoenix`: creates OpenTelemetry spans from the Elixir `:telemetry` events created by Phoenix.
-- web server dependencies: There are currently two options for web servers and each has their telemetry counterpart.
-Phoenix applications post 1.7.11 default to Bandit while pre 1.7.11 default to Cowboy.
-Both choices are valid.
-Use one of the below options based on the web server your Phoenix application uses:
-  - `opentelemetry_cowboy`: creates OpenTelemetry spans from the Elixir `:telemetry` events created by the Cowboy web server
+- `opentelemetry_cowboy`: creates OpenTelemetry spans from the Elixir `:telemetry` events created by the Cowboy web server (which is used by Phoenix).
-  - `opentelemetry_bandit`: creates OpenTelemetry spans from the Elixir `:telemetry` events created by the Bandit web server

 ```elixir
 # mix.exs